Puppy Dog Birthday Party: easy ideas for a dog cake for humans, and a real dog, along with inexpensive dog themed decorations, and dessert table.

 Here’s to many more doggie birthday parties in the future.

-With a puppy dog birthday, life really is a party!
+With a puppy dog birthday party, life really is a party!